 While she manages to lead a creative team that develops content for games, films, and other fun media channels, she also balances different acts, like that of being a mother, and the president of the NGO Women in Games Romania.

 For the uninitiated, the local zipcode is well known for the performance of its professional gamers.
 One proof of concept is the fact that the DOTA championship was held in Romania in October of 2021.

 With a background in cybernetics and business administration, Cristina has had leading roles for over a decade now.
-And she continues to promote inclusive cultures that empower women in gaming to achieve their full potential.
+And she continues to promote inclusive cultures that empower women in tech and gaming to achieve their full potential.

 The Recursive chatted with Cristina about building the next generation of 3D artists in Romania and the failures-turned-into-victories.